 Using one of our high-tech devices to stimulate neocollagenesis (which occurs in the human body as a natural process of wound repair and induces the formation of new collagen deposits) can help strengthen and tighten the skin post-liposuction.

-There are only some situations whereby just one cosmetic procedure by itself gets the best results.
-Each of you has your wish-list for your body, and for optimal results, we may recommend a multi-pronged approach.
+There are only some situations whereby just one cosmetic procedure by itself gets the results.
+Each of you has your wish list for your body, we may recommend a multi-pronged approach.

 How to tighten skin after liposuction

-At ENRICH Clinic in Melbourne, we have several tools for skin tightening:
+At ENRICH Clinic in Melbourne, we have several tools for skin tightening, including:

-The process is similar across all devices: targeting layers of collagen with energy (heat, ultrasonic, radiofrequency) to immediately tighten collagen, while also stimulating fibroblasts to produce more collagen post-treatment months.
+The process is similar across all devices: targeting layers of collagen with energy (heat, ultrasonic, radiofrequency) to tighten while also stimulating fibroblasts to produce more collagen post-treatment months.

-These energy-based skin-tightening treatments work dually for longer-lasting results.
+These energy-based skin-tightening treatments work .
 The treatment chosen depends on the individual, their needs and skin type.

 When do I need skin tightening after liposuction?

-Most liposuction procedures remove only a relatively moderate amount of fat since liposuction isn’t a weight-loss method, but a body sculpting tool.
-Skin, therefore, typically retracts quickly and easily without any intervention.
+Most liposuction procedures remove only a relatively moderate amount of fat since liposuction isn’t a weight-loss method, but a fat removing tool.
+Skin typically retracts and in most cases without any intervention.

-In some cases, there may be mild to moderate skin laxity where the use of one of our skin-tightening devices will prove very effective.
+In some cases, there may be mild to moderate skin laxity where the use of one of our skin-tightening devices can prove effective.
 If loose skin is extensive, we will assess you personally and discuss your options.

 I’ve lost weight and have some loose skin

-Body sculpting procedures after weight loss can be the icing on the cake of your new body.
-A lot of effort goes into losing weight, but the outcome of this volume loss can be sagging, loose skin that makes clothes fit poorly, contributing to body dissatisfaction.
+A lot of effort goes into losing weight, but the outcome of this volume loss can be sagging, loose skin that makes clothes fit poorly.

-Liposuction can help resculpt the stubborn areas, while skin tightening treatments can improve body contours.
+Liposuction can help remove fat in stubborn areas, while skin tightening treatments can improve skin laxity.
 Our Melbourne clinic can also address skin texture issues and cellulite-affected regions.
 Please know, however, that there isn’t just a fix-all situation.
 Patient results can vary, and as each person is unique, their responses to treatments are also.

 Skin tightening after liposuction – what you can expect